matplotlib/governance/governance.md

 particular decision or set of decisions to any other Council member at his/her discretion.

-The BDFL can appointing his/her successor, but it is expected that the Steering Council would be consulted on this decision.
+The BDFL can appoint his/her successor, but it is expected that the Steering Council would be consulted on this decision.
 If the BDFL is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the Main NumFOCUS Board.
 While the Steering Council and Main NumFOCUS Board will